tongelberkay/tongelberkay/README.md

 -  Totally a newbie in coding world, but i really enjoy while i doing it
 -  I’m interested in C#,Java,Python
 -  I’m currently learning Java
-- You can reach me with adding my Discord: berkai#6374
+-  Contact me by Discord: berkai#6374

 <!---
 tongelberkay/tongelberkay is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.